-The committee will aim to hold monthly meetings, all committee members are expected to make every effort to attend.
+The committee will aim to hold monthly meetings, all committee members are expected to

 At least two thirds of the elected committee are to be present, as a quorum, for issues requiring formal committee approval.

 RULE 10.
 CO-OPTION OF MEMBERS